ZECODER2022/Battle-Bot/README.md

 To edit what cubes a user has you can just copy the section (seen in photo below) to another user or get them from the CUEBS.md found in the files (coming soon...)

 Photo Coming Soon...

+# **Adding your own stuff**

+Since the bot is open sourced anyone can create their own versions!
+To create your own versions its important to understand how the base code works.
+This section will be all about how it works and some ideas for new features!

+**Cubes:**
+Cubes work by having different data groups for each box (See image below) These can have more Cubes added or removed from them will impact the boxes!
+To create a new box you will need to Add another section with Cubes in it will the same data found in the others.

+Photo Coming Soon...

+To Update the /Shop command with the new Box button you need to go to ______ and add a new _______ (Being filled in soon...)